araktan/seemol/README.md

 I am doing this not because it's easy, but because I thought it would be easy.

 The goal of the project is to make **image recognition** for **molecular structures**: i.e. supply an image of molecular structure and getting a **SMILES string**.
-The side quest is going beyond classification and seeing if it is possible to have a model learn some basics of chemical connectivity. ~~I purposefully have NOT looked up any alternatives already out there~~.
-All paths lead to Rome - Rome being identifying a network graph from an Image.
-ML is preferable over algorithms however.

-Steps are as follows, the generator will generate images of molecular structures from supplied list of strings (SMILES) using RDKit in several variations.
-This will be further modified with other image tools to increase the variability of supplied images.
-This together with the original SMILES strings will then be the starting point of the training data.
+The first difficult bit: the challenge appears to be to infer the molecular graph from an image.
+The most straightforward and least rewarding approach was to try to have a bw-image and produce an adjacency matrix.
+This would then be input and the target.
+However adjacency matrices are permutable and are of varying size.
+Zero padding is a problem since most of the data would be artificialy added zeros.
+Variable input data is yet another can of worms.

+Now the next bit is managing the layer output dims and using an appropriate sequence of information.
+Next is identifying ways of encoding a graph in a more consistent way.

+Training: Switching to iterables is another thing to do to save on memory.
+It seems to be possible to run pytorch backend on my gpu however there are some memory issues to debug.